stephenemslie/stripe-ctf-2.0/README.md

  - Each level as a docker container
  - Docker-Compose orchestration
- - A Go proxy service manage game state
+ - A bastion container running a Go proxy service to manage game state and level access.

 This is a learning project, so design decisions reflect a desire to experiment.